 Michael Cera too.
 The best part is that he literally is playing Michael Cera.

 Poor Communication Kills: During a conversation about making Emma Watson feel more comfortable in a house filled with men, she only heard a part of the conversation and thought that they were planning to rape her.
 As a result, she robbed them of their drinks and ran off.
-Her fate is never shown, but it's safe to presume that she likely died.
+Her fate is never shown.

 The conversation that the group has about Emma Watson.
 The guys are not talking about raping Emma, but about how they don't want her to feel threatened by the presence of six men staying in a house with her.
 Unfortunately for them, Emma hears only a bit of the conversation and reacts accordingly.